MeVisLab/examples/mevislab.github.io/content/tutorials/visualization.md

 ### View3D

-1. Zoom in and out using the mouse wheel {{< mousebutton "middle" >}}.
+1. Zoom in and out using the mouse wheel {{< mousebutton "middle" >}}

+2. Drag the 3D objects via middle mouse button {{< mousebutton "middle" >}}

-2. Change the contrast of the image by clicking the right mouse button {{< mousebutton "right" >}} and move the mouse
+3. Change the contrast of the image by clicking the right mouse button {{< mousebutton "right" >}} and move the mouse

-3. Grab the object by pressing the left mouse button {{< mousebutton "left" >}} and move the object around.
+4. Rotate the object by pressing the left mouse button {{< mousebutton "left" >}} and move the object around.
 The present orientation is displayed by a cube in the bottom right corner.

-4. More features, like recording movies, can be found on the help page.
+5. More features, like recording movies, can be found on the help page.

-5. Toggle between multiple timepoints (if available) via {{< keyboard "ArrowLeft" >}} and {{< keyboard "ArrowRight" >}}
+6. Toggle between multiple timepoints (if available) via {{< keyboard "ArrowLeft" >}} and {{< keyboard "ArrowRight" >}}

 {{<alert class="info" caption="Additional Information">}}
 More Information about Image Processing in MeVisLab can be found {{< docuLinks "/Resources/Documentation/Publish/SDK/GettingStarted/ch12.html" "here" >}}